mattdton/Somatic-shortV-nf/README.md

 SAMPLE2,/data/Bams/sample2-N.bam,/data/Bams/sample2-T.bam
 ``````

-When you run the pipeline, you will use the mandatory `--input` parameter to specify the location and name of the input file:
+When you run the pipeline, you will use the mandatory `--input` parameter to specify the location and name of the input sample sheet file:

 ```
 --input /path/to/samples.csv